The King Is Still the King: Release and promotion

+This song reminds us of the history of our faith—it’s not a trend, it’s not a fad, and it’s certainly not 30 minutes old.
+It’s ancient, it’s historical, and it’s eternal.
+The worship of the one true God—the giver of all good gifts—has echoed through generations.

 On April 16, 2025, as the first of Spotify's Easter Singles Campaign, Tomlin released a cover of Billy James Foote's "You Are My King (Amazing Love)".

 On July 10, 2025, Tomlin appeared on Fox & Friends, where he announced the song "How Good It Is" and the release date for The King Is Still the King.
 The following day, "How Good It Is" was officially released and the album was made available for preorder.
 It was supported by lyric video.
 "How Good It Is" became Tomlin's biggest single debut since his 2020 collaboration with Thomas Rhett and Florida Georgia Line on "Thank You Lord".
 On July 27, the song appeared on Fox & Friends, premiering to Television audiences.